Derpduck/GG2-Map-Archive/README.md

 http://www.ganggarrison.com

 A new attempt at a public library of every Gang Garrison 2 map, including available past versions, correct sorting by gamemode, and correct naming.
-Use the search function at the top of the GitHub page to find a map, or simply browse through the maps.

 Anyone is free to contribute either by posting in the thread, personally contacting me, or directly contributing through github.
 See https://help.github.com for help.
 Unfinished maps are welcome too, however a compiled and playable version is prefered.
 If a map is broken please let me know, and if you can, provide a working version of the map.